-Fiddling about outside the Student Center was this young student o culture on Friday.
-Music fans may have heard him p Photo by Ray Nacastro Fort Dix grad program expands college scope to continue.
+ing about outside the Student Center was this young student of culture on Friday.
+Music fans may have heard him playing during the afternoon hours.
+Photo by Ray Nacastro Fort Dix grad program expands college scope to continue.
 If not this extension Center having fulfilled its need will be closed.

-Program at Fort Dix is so crowded that th teachers are Because Monmouth and Tenton State offer the same courses, the WPC program at Fort Dix and the McGuire Air Force Base will be forced to close.
+Also the communication Arts Program at Fort Dix is so crowded that th teachers are Secause Monmouth and Tenton State offer the same courses, the WPC program at Fort Dix and the McGuire Air Force Base will be forced to close.

 WPC has many extension centers throughout the state that

 (continued on page 10)

-needed at W.P.C.
+needed at W P C.